Showing posts with label poem. Show all posts

 Two on loan(1993 ZR-1 Spyder and a 2009 ZR1 Blue Devil)

-Bowling Green sits amid the state's largest karst region - the Western Pennyroyal area, where many of Kentucky's longest and deepest caves run underground.
+Bowling Green sits amid the state's largest karst region—the Western Pennyroyal area, where many of Kentucky's longest and deepest caves lie underground.
 Karst displays distinctive surface features, including sinkholes.

 https://rootsrated.com/stories/the-fascinating-story-behind-reelfoot-lake

-What we do know, though, is that huge swaths of land slid, and rivers literally changed course as a result of the seismic activity.
+What we do know, though, is that vast swaths of land slid, and rivers literally changed course as a result of the seismic activity.
 Fallen trees formed massive logjams, sandbars shifted, and islands were created and subsequently demolished.
 Among the more significant changes, the quakes opened a great hole in the ground that would be the basin of Reelfoot Lake.
-After the earthquakes, the Mississippi River backed up on itself, filling in Reelfoot Lake and flooding the once-dense stands of bald cypress trees.
+After the earthquakes, the Mississippi River backed up, filling Reelfoot Lake and flooding the once-dense stands of bald cypress trees.

 https://www.greatamericaneclipse.com/kentucky/

-Kentucky experiences about the longest eclipse duration, just over 2 minutes and 41 seconds.
+Kentucky experiences the longest eclipse duration, just over 2 minutes and 41 seconds.
 The civic boosters in the Hopkinsville area are advertising this spot as the very best place in America to see the eclipse.
-On this very day of August 21st, the town of Hopkinsville whimsically celebrates a purported alien encounter with a Little Green Men festival, so the world of solar eclipses and alien encounters will conflate in Hopkinsville on this day.
+On August 21st, the town of Hopkinsville whimsically celebrates a purported alien encounter with a Little Green Men festival, so the worlds of solar eclipses and alien encounters will converge in Hopkinsville that day.

 THE POINT WHERE THE SUN, MOON, AND EARTH LINE UP MOST PERFECTLY DURING THE ECLIPSE IS NEAR HOPKINSVILLE.
 THIS IS CALLED "THE POINT OF GREATEST ECLIPSE," AND THE ECLIPSE DURATION HERE IS WITHIN 0.2 SECONDS OF THE MAXIMUM IN ILLINOIS.